 Flying isn't always fun.
 But you can take steps to make it easier and to feel better during and after your flight.

 If you have a fear of flying, talk to your doctor.
-He or she may recommend medicines, hypnosis, or breathing, visualization, and relaxation exercises to help you feel less afraid.
+The doctor may recommend medicines; hypnosis; or breathing, visualization, and relaxation exercises to help you feel less afraid.